torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

    Cloud server and if you delete them locally as well, they cannot be recovered.
 4. Pull the metadata from the Torizon cloud repository to local repository: `$ uptane-sign targets pull --repo myimagerepo`

-These are the basic steps for setting up your local repository.
 The uptane-sign tool has a lot of functionality, but the basic idea of it is that you clone the repository _metadata_ to your local system, make changes, sign it, and then upload it back to Torizon Cloud.
-The design has some advantages, including the fact that you can do all of your signing in a completely clean room, with zero internet connection.
+The design has some advantages, including the fact that you can do all of your _signing_ in a completely clean room, with zero internet connection.

+So far, we've managed to bring the repository offline.
 However, now things start to get tricky.
-So far, we've managed to bring the repository offline.
 We don't know yet how to use the Yubikey along with these keys.
+The documentation mentions consulting `$ uptane-sign --help`, which, unfortunately is not very helpful and requires some digging.
+Let's see what we can do.

 ## Yubikey 101

 The advantage of using keys stored in (and generated by) a Yubikey or other hardware security module is that the private key material literally cannot be extracted from the device.
 The physical key must be present, every time it's used, and the private key never exists anywhere except the secure storage of the Yubikey itself.
 HSMs are also typically manufactured using [secure practices](https://www.yubico.com/products/manufacturing/) that make sure the keys can never be compromised.

 Yubikeys (and other hardware modules) have **slots**, which are used to hold different keys and certificates that can be accessed and used for different purposes.
-Yubikey 5, for example, has 24 slots, such as 9a (used for PIV authentication), 9c (used for digital signatures), 9d (key management), etc. For our purpose of signing our data, we will be using slot 9c.
+Yubikey 5, for example, has 24 slots, such as 9a (used for PIV authentication), 9c (used for digital signatures), 9d (used for key management), etc. For our purpose of signing our data, we will be using slot 9c.

 Setting up a Yubikey includes setting a PIN and a Management key.
 That can easily be done through their GUI on the [Yubikey Manager](https://www.yubico.com/support/download/yubikey-manager/) app, available for Linux, macOS and Windows.